rmaitra/blog-notes/poisson-dist.md

 Let's gather the parameters of the problem:
 1. there is 1 officer (the observer)
 2. there are 2 locations, point A and point B
-3. each location has a mean probability rate of traffice violations per hour: let's assume each is the same at a mean rate of 10 violations per hour
+3. there is a 10% chance of a violation occurring at each location per hour

 In order to solve this problem, we will have to use a poisson distribution.
 The Poisson distribution deals with the frequency with which an event occurs within a specific interval.
 The poisson distribution is as follows: